sassoftware/ci360-extensions/README.md

 **Create an Access Point Definition**
 Please refer to [`Create an Access Point Definition`](https://go.documentation.sas.com/doc/en/cintcdc/production.a/cintag/extapi-config-agentdefa.htm) in SAS Customer Intelligence 360 admin guide.

+### Extension Best Practices

+##### Logging and PII

+Many agents and connectors included here log information for debugging purposes, either in local log files or cloud based logging services.
+While connectors and agents generally won't explicitly log any PII data, some include mechanism for logging complete CI360 event objects, based on logging levels configured, usually controlled using logging specific configuration files.
+In order to avoid logging or storage of PII data, it is a best practice to either disable logging by setting the logging level, or exclude PII data from being sent by CI360.

 ## Contributing